Electricians insurance

 What is electricians’ insurance?

-Do I need electricians’ insurance?
+Do electricians need insurance?

 Even if you’re extremely careful, when you’re dealing with electricity, there is always a chance that something will go wrong.
 And if it does, the fallout can be costly.
 From exposed sockets and live wires to cables that pose a tripping hazard, there are many dangers to be aware of.
 What if a mistake in your wiring work causes a fire at a customer’s house?
 Could you pay to repair the damage out of your own pocket?
 Or perhaps you’re working in a public building and a passer-by falls over your toolbox and injures themselves.
 If they decide to sue, you could be left facing significant legal fees and compensation costs.

 There is your equipment to think about too.
 As an electrician, you rely on your tools to get the job done.
-So if they are stolen, damaged or lost, you’ll need to replace or repair them - and quickly.
+So, if they are stolen, damaged or lost, you’ll need to replace or repair them - and quickly.
 Having tools insurance in place means you won’t have to fork out the money yourself.

-Our policies start from £8 a month*, and if you wish to cancel your policy, you won’t face any cancellation fees.
+Our pricing is fully transparent, so you don’t have to worry about being hit with unexpected fees when you buy cover from us.
+If you wish to cancel your policy, you won’t face any cancellation fees.
 Simply get a quote today to find out more.

 *Price based on an electrician (residential) requiring £1m of public liability insurance cover.